DIAGNijmegen/StreamingCNN/README.md

   - `model.forward(x, stop_index=-1, start_index=0, detach=False)`: add start/stop-index to forward function and ability to detach leaves from the graph.
   - (See the notebook for example implementation)

+# Mini-batch support
+- Start a mini-batch by calling .start_batch() en end by calling .end_batch(), all images processed in between those calls are part of the mini-batch.